-I’ve written plenty about keyword research elsewhere on the site, so look here and here if you want to find out more detail.
+I’ve written plenty about keyword research elsewhere on the site, so look for blogging tips here and for a review of Kwfinder here if you want to find out more detail.
 Put simply, keyword research is all about finding out how many people are searching for specific things online, and what web pages Google currently suggests to those people when they search.

 What the research teaches you is whether there are enough people looking for what you’re planning to write about, and how fierce the competition is.

 Sure, you can press on without this research, but you’ll waste a lot of time.
 First off, there’s little point in creating content that only a few people are interested in.
 Secondly, even if the audience for a topic is huge, you’ll struggle to compete against existing high-profile sites while you’re just getting started.